kuhnandrasgabor/CV/generated/bulletpoints-only_output_en.md

 ### Creative Design and Game Development

-* 2D/3D asset creation
+* 2D/3D asset creation, vector graphics, modeling, texturing, lighting, and rendering
 * UI/UX design for web and applications
 * Visual storytelling and game design
 * VFX, shaders, and procedural/parametric modeling
 * Experience with game development and engine customization in Unity 3D and Unreal Engine 4
-* 3D modeling, texturing, lighting, and rendering
 * Animation and physics simulation
-* Architectural visualization and development of interactive demos

 ## Professional Skills: